The Top Boron-Rich Food Sources

 Broccoli, 0.31 mg of Boron/ 100 g

 This delicious, versatile food is outstanding in many ways.
-Here’s one that’s of particular interest to us: Just one cup of broccoli contains 175 mg of calcium and is high in antioxidants.
+Here’s one that’s of particular interest to us: Broccoli is chock-full of calcium and is high in antioxidants.
 As good raw, as it is cooked, this superfood helps build bones and fight cancer.